Skip to main content

 continental drift theory

-The Continental Drift Theory, proposed by Alfred Wegener in 1912, suggests that Earth’s continents were once part of a single supercontinent, Pangaea.
-Over millions of years, they drifted apart due to tectonic forces, explaining the distribution of fossils, geological formations, and the fit of continental coastlines.
+First envisaged back in 1912, by Alfred Wegener, the Continental Drift Theory holds that Earth’s continents were once all clustered as one large supercontinent called Pangaea.
+From there, the continents started drifting away from each other over millions of years due to tectonic forces, hence explaining the occurrence of fossils, geological formations, and the fit of continental coastlines.

-• Wegener’s evidence included the similar fossil records found on continents separated by oceans, such as Africa and South America, and the matching geological formations and mountain ranges across continents.
-He also noted how the coastlines of continents like South America and Africa appeared to fit together like pieces of a jigsaw puzzle.
+• The geological formations and mountain ranges also appeared to match across continents.
+He also noticed how coastlines of continents like South America and Africa looked as if fitting into each other like pieces of a jigsaw puzzle.

 Continental Drift Theory Forces for Drifting